Single Person Child Carer Credit (SPCCC)

 How do you qualify for the Single Person Child Carer Credit (SPCCC)?

-To qualify for Single Person Child Carer Credit (SPCCC), you must be a ‘single person’ with a ‘qualifying child’.
+To qualify for the Single Person Child Carer Credit (SPCCC), you must be a ‘single person’ with a ‘qualifying child’.

-As a single person you must not be:
+As a single person, you must not be:

-• jointly assessed for tax as a married person or civil partner
+- jointly assessed for tax as a married person or civil partner

-• married (unless separated)
+- married (unless separated)

-• in a civil partnership (unless separated)
+- in a civil partnership (unless separated)

-• cohabiting (living with your partner)
+- cohabiting (living with your partner)

-• or
+- or

-• widowed, or a surviving civil partner, in the year of bereavement.
+- widowed, or a surviving civil partner, in the year of bereavement.

 If your child is born during the tax year, the credit will not reduce on a pro-rata basis for that year.